 (D) a rewind, stack, or collection section.

-(5) "Rotogravure printing" means a printing process in which an image (type and art) is etched or engraved below the surface of a plate or cylinder.
+(5) "Rotogravure printing" means a printing process in which an image type and art is etched or engraved below the surface of a plate or cylinder.

-(b) This Rule applies to flexible packaging printing press sources whose emissions of volatile organic compounds exceed the threshold established in Paragraph (b) of Rule .0902 of this Section.(c) Volatile organic compounds content of materials used on any single flexible packaging printing press subject to this Rule shall not exceed 0.8 pounds volatile organic compounds per one pound of solids applied, or 0.16 pounds volatile organic compounds per one pound of materials applied limits.
+(b) This Rule applies to flexible packaging printing press sources whose emissions of volatile organic compounds exceed the threshold established in 15A NCAC 02D .0902(b).

+(c) Volatile organic compounds content of materials used on any single flexible packaging printing press subject to this Rule shall not exceed 0.8 pounds volatile organic compounds per one pound of solids applied, or 0.16 pounds volatile organic compounds per one pound of materials applied limits.
 These volatile organic compounds content limits are consistent with 80 percent overall emissions reduction level and reflect similar control levels as the capture and control option.

 (d) Any flexible packaging printing press which has chosen to use add-on control for coating operations rather than to comply with the emission limits established in Paragraph (c) of this Rule shall install control equipment with: